pietrocipolla/gsaot/README.md

 devtools::install_github("pietrocipolla/gsaot")
 ```

-### Installation note
+### :exclamation: :exclamation: Installation note

-Some solvers in `gsaot` greatly benefit from optimization in
+The `sinkhorn` and `sinkhorn_log` solvers in `gsaot` greatly benefit
-compilation.
-To add this option (before package installation), edit your
+from optimization in compilation.
+To add this option (before package
-`.R/Makevars` file with the desired flags.
-Even though different
+installation), edit your `.R/Makevars` file with the desired flags.
+Even
-compilers have different options, a common flag to enable a safe level
+though different compilers have different options, a common flag to
-of optimization is
+enable a safe level of optimization is

     CXXFLAGS+=-O2